 “And in all matters of wisdom and understanding, that the king enquired of them, he found them ten times better than all the magicians and astrologers that were in all his realm.” – Daniel 1:20

-This simple vegetarian-based diet, or fast as often referred to, didn’t allow food to become a god to them – something Adam and Eve unfortunately didn’t succeed with in the Garden of Eden
+This simple vegetarian-based diet, or form of fast as often referred to, didn’t allow food to become a god to them – something Adam and Eve, unfortunately, didn’t succeed within the Garden of Eden.

 8. Worship & Obedience

 Out of up to seventy others in this ‘university’, only Daniel and his friends (just four of them) apparently made it through with flying colours in God’s eyes (the only ones mentioned here).

 Natural talents and gifts might have got them there in the first place, but the favour of God saw them through the 3-years and beyond, with Daniel in particular mentioned for decades later and his involvement with kings and government.

 The secret to this is simple worship and obedience to God.
 Small steps of faith and trust in matters like food and later idol-worship enabled God to bless and protect them.

 Therefore, although we’re going to focus more on the prophecies of this book rather than the usual Sunday-school lessons of the fiery furnace and lion's den, ironically the lessons from such prophecies should lead us into a simple faith-like walk with Christ right now to see His will unfold through us in our equivalent of fiery-trials and den-like issues that we face in our daily lives.